survivorbat/my-default-vps-setup/README.md

 After this I can directly ssh into one of my machines without using the root account which is quite convenient.

+## Prerequisites

+I set up a Makefile to make it easy to deploy dynamically to servers, make is not an essential requirement but it does make it easier to deploy to hosts.

+The most important requisite is ansible-playbook, since this will be used to kick off the yaml scripts.

 ## Getting started

 Since this script is for my personal use it might be a bit hard to set up for other people.